On the Model Update Strategies for Supervised Learning in AIOps Solutions: Experiment Results

 \textbf{Online learning models' performance is mixed and significantly depends on characteristics of the datasets}.
-R1.1][R3.3][R4.1{ The performance of online learning approaches varies from dataset to dataset.
-The online learning models rank among the worst-performing approaches on the Google and Alibaba datasets while ranking among the top-performed approaches on the Backblaze dataset.
-For example, the AUE and HT online learning approaches rank in the 14th and 16th performance groups in terms of AUC on the Google dataset, respectively (shown in Figure~\ref{fig:auc_sk_google}).
-For the Alibaba dataset, online learning approaches also show inferior performance, with all three approaches ranking in the 15th to the 17th performance groups, as shown in Figure~\ref{fig:auc_sk_alibaba}.
-In contrast, the online learning models are among the best performing approaches on the Backblaze dataset, with the AUE online learning model being the best performing approach and the ARF online learning model ranking in the 3rd group for the Backblaze dataset, as shown in Figure~\ref{fig:auc_sk_backblaze}.
+The performance of online learning strategies varies from dataset to dataset.
+The online learning models rank among the worst-performing strategies on the Google and Alibaba datasets while ranking among the top-performing strategies on the Backblaze dataset.
+For example, the AUE and HT online learning strategies rank in the 14th and 16th performance groups in terms of AUC on the Google dataset, respectively (shown in Figure~\ref{fig:auc_sk_google}).
+For the Alibaba dataset, online learning strategies also show inferior performance, with all three strategies ranking in the 15th to the 17th performance groups, as shown in Figure~\ref{fig:auc_sk_alibaba}.
+In contrast, the online learning models are among the best-performing strategies on the Backblaze dataset, with the AUE online learning model being the best-performing strategy and the ARF online learning model ranking in the 3rd group for the Backblaze dataset, as shown in Figure~\ref{fig:auc_sk_backblaze}.
 We speculate that the different characteristics of the datasets cause such significantly different results.
 For instance, as shown in Figure~\ref{fig:failure_rates}, the distribution of the target variable (i.e., the failure rate) in the Google and Alibaba datasets fluctuates rapidly from one time period to another, which may impair the performance of the online models that build up incrementally.
 In comparison, the distribution of the target variable in the Backblaze dataset is evolving gradually and is more predictable.
-Future work is needed to investigate the appropriate application scenarios for online learning models. }
+Future work is needed to investigate the appropriate application scenarios for online learning models.